Fo00oX/craw/README.md

 craw --help
 ```

-The output should be the available commands of craw.
+The output should be the available commands and options of craw.
 For detailed description please scroll to the **Commands** and **Options** section.

 ```
 craw [-hV] COMMAND